2ptr/Shroud/README.md

 ## Current Technique
 Shroud can use shellcode templates via `msfvenom` or custom shellcode files.

 The tool features several encryption and encoding options.
-The default method is AES-256 encryption using [TinyAES](https://github.com/kokke/tiny-AES-c).
+The default method is RC4 encryption with a XOR'd key brute-force decrypted at runtime.
 Other options include XOR and deltas using [Red Siege's encoder](https://github.com/RedSiege/Delta-Encoder).

 By default, Shroud launches a camoflauged (PPID, thread address, working directory) `RuntimeBroker.exe` process.
 Future updates will allow you to specify victim processes and camoflauge parameters.